ATI TEAS Science Test Practice (2025)

 Regular practice of scientific concepts, such as those covered in the TEAS test, can help reinforce your understanding and boost your TEAS test score by improving your ability to apply scientific principles to complex problems.
 Understanding chemical reactions is essential for providing safe, effective care and excelling in nursing education, including performing well on exams like the TEAS test.

-Question 5 – chemical reactions:
+TEAS Science Sample Question 7 – chemical reactions:

 The proposed mechanism for the reaction A → D consists of 3 steps.
 The reaction profile diagram that describes this mechanism is given below: